BRANDING & ART DIRECTION

 People love a free t-shirt, even in Hawai‘i

-Even sets of traditional digital banner ads ... yeah, I know, but a meager click-through rate could be justified since our goal here was brand awareness.
+Even sets of traditional digital banner ads — yes, I know it’s not 2004.
+But these surprised everyone by performing very well.
+And despite the typically meager click-through rates this format typically offers, their existence could be justified since the goal was brand awareness.

 footprint-blank-mu